insidewhy/cc.gamer/README.md

 # cc.gamer
-A sprite based HTML5 game engine with WebGL and canvas backends.
+A high performance sprite based open source HTML5 game engine.
+It uses WebGL if available for graphics and takes advantage of multiple core processors by using Web Workers.

 # installation
 To install globally: